-Thank you for choosing Crossroads of America as your summer camp home.
+Thank you for choosing Crossroads of America Council as your summer camp home.
 With hundreds of camps to choose from across the country, we are honored you put your trust in us.
-We believe we have the best summer camps in the country specializing in Cub Scout overnight camping, and we are confident we can live up to your expectations.
+We believe we have the best summer camps in the country specializing in Cub Scout overnight camping, and we will strive to live up to your expectations.

-One of the many things we pride ourselves on is our close camper-staff experience.
-We also do our best to be flexible and fulfill the needs of Scouts, other youth and parents at Family Camp.
-As you prepare for camp this year, please do not hesitate to let us know what we can do to ensure a successful summer for both you and your family.
+One of the many things we pride ourselves on is our close camper-staff experience as we prepare Family for Scouts BSA.
+We also do our best to be flexible and to fulfill the needs of Scouts and leaders.
+As you prepare for camp this year, please do not hesitate to let us know what we can do to ensure you have a successful camp experience.

-At camp, our goal is to provide the highest quality customer service possible.
+At camp, our goal is to provide the highest quality of customer service possible.
 That starts from the moment you decide to come to camp all the way through your post-camp experience.
-We hope that for every member of your family, your time at camp will be the highlight of your Scouting experience this year.
+Our goal is for every Scout and adult leader to remember their time at camp as the highlight of their Scouting experience this year.

-We hope this guide will serve as a resource to help meet your needs for planning your time at camp.
+We hope this guide will serve as a resource to help you plan for your time at summer camp.
 If you have any questions, please do not hesitate to contact us.